express-in-code-game/excode-design/README.md

         - same with resource space
         - then user code file is read, user's api is applied/used in soltuion space code, graphics render the user-code-included solution space
         - wait, why sessions? what about one session (at first), different namesapces (soltuion,resource, user code)
+        - this way, lein can be started from shell after files are generated, and client only reads/writes files, no nrepl control
     - order
         - start with the scenario and game!
         - otherwise networking will never end